lposs/fretes/helm/README.md

 # Quick start - Deploying OpenAM

-01_config_openam.sh  deploys opendj for the config / CTS store, and then deploys the openam-install chart to install and configure OpenAM.
+deploy-openam.sh  deploys opendj for the config / CTS store, deploys the openam-install chart to install and configure OpenAM, and then launches the runtime.

-02_start_openam.sh deletes the previous install chart (it is no longer required after OpenAM is installed) and then launches the runtime.
 At the conclusion of this chart you should have one or more OpenAM instances running on a node port (30080) and/or an ingress of /openam, assuming you have deployed an ingress controller.

-To remove the deployment run ./stop-openam.sh.
+To remove the deployment run ./remove-openam.sh.
 This delete the helm charts and the persistent volume claims backing OpenDJ.

 # Modifying the deployment